foundryvtt/pf2e/README.md

 ### Shoutouts

 A huge thanks to:
-- @fyjham https://github.com/fyjham-ts/Pathfinder-2E-Spell-DB for the raw data I used (and @FS#5443 for pointing me to it).
+- @fyjham-ts https://github.com/fyjham-ts/Pathfinder-2E-Spell-DB for the raw data I used (and FS#5443 for pointing me to it).
-- @MooMan and @Edmond for the wfrp4e system which I used for inspiration on my inventory onDrop method.
-- Felix#6196 for the creation of Spell Browser and kind permission to allow me to incorporate it into this system.
+- Felix#6196 for the creation of Spell Browser (https://github.com/syl3r86/Spell-Browser) and kind permission to allow me to incorporate it into this system.
+- fryguy#3851 for contributing to the project with improvements to the NPC sheet!
+- Moo Man#7518  and CatoThe1stElder#9725 for the wfrp4e system which I used for inspiration on my inventory onDrop method.

 ### Feedback